-In this first feature from "Your Essential Guide to CBD" we look at the molecule that is CBD and where it comes from.
+In this first feature from "Your Essential Guide to Cannabis Wellness" we look at the molecule that is CBD and where it comes from.

 Cannabis is a fascinating plant that has been used throughout history for its healing qualities.
 Its modern medicinal uses are only starting to be revealed.
 What we know so far is that its many parts and constituents have shown remarkable potential to help everything from anxiety to pain management, sleep to skin care.